 1. Optimize Content

 Display your most important content in coveted spaces.
 Use visual hierarchy to place your content in spaces on a webpage that you want your website visitors to pay attention to.
 The order of your content matters a great deal also because visual hierarchy tells us that the eyes move top to bottom, left to right.
 This means you’ll get the most eyes on your image in the top left corner of your site, and those eyes could very well mean more clicks.
+Not to mention, you make a great first impression by doing that.
 The key is not to put too much content in these spaces because your visitors may feel overwhelmed and you won’t get the desired results.

 2. Make It Easy To Read